amnn/typed-geomlab-report/report.md

 \begin{align*}
   ([\mathbf{bool}]\cup[\mathbf{num}, \mathbf{num}])\to\mathbf{bool}
 \end{align*}
-Singleton lists and two-element are clearly structurally different, but all discriminativity looks at is the outermost constructor, which in both cases is \textit{cons}.
+Singleton lists and two-element are clearly structurally different, but all discriminativity looks at is the outermost constructor, which in both cases is $(:)$.
 If we attempt to force the situation and make the type discriminative, we may arrive at:
 \begin{align*}
   (((\mathbf{bool}\cup\mathbf{num})^{\downarrow}:([\,]\cup[\mathbf{num}])^{\downarrow})^{\downarrow}\to\mathbf{bool}^{\uparrow})^{\uparrow}
 \end{align*}